pfrazee/infocivics/index.md

 ## II.
 The philosophy of authority

-Why should we study political philosophy in the context of computing networks?
-What is the benefit to us as engineers and designers?

 ### Beyond the overthrow of kings

 <img class="right" src="/images/putneydebates.jpg">

 In the 1647 [Putney Debates](https://en.wikipedia.org/wiki/Putney_Debates), the soldiers who helped win the English Civil War wanted suffrage, but the aristocratic commanders feared the loss of private property.
 The commanders argued that democracy and property were incompatible: the poor could not be trusted with power when they could use it to redistribute wealth.
 England therefore returned to monarchy.

 In 1689, John Locke developed his philosophy of government in his *[Two Treatises on Government](https://en.wikipedia.org/wiki/Two_Treatises_of_Government)*.
-He argued that a government’s role is to protect those essential rights which would naturally exist without society, an implicit agreement that justified the very existence of government: [the Social Contract](https://en.wikipedia.org/wiki/Social_contract).
+He argued that a government’s role is to protect the essential rights which would naturally exist without society, and that forms an implicit agreement that justifies the existence of government: [the Social Contract](https://en.wikipedia.org/wiki/Social_contract).

 Essential rights are a premise for rules which cannot be easily removed, even within a democracy.
 This often takes the form of a constitution, which requires a high degree of consensus to amend.
-With essential rights, rules like private property and free speech can be protected through a high degree of requisite consensus.
-Thus, democracy and private property are made compatible.
+With essential rights, rules like private property and free speech can be protected by requiring a large consensus to change.
+This is how democracy and (for instance) private property are made compatible; private property is made an essential right.

 <div class="contained-img" style="background-image: url(/images/john-locke.jpg)"></div>

 John Locke's *Treatises* were considered instrumental to the formation of Western democracies, along with the writings of [Montesquieu](https://en.wikipedia.org/wiki/Montesquieu) and [Jean-Jacques Rousseau](https://en.wikipedia.org/wiki/Jean-Jacques_Rousseau).

-Had Locke's Two Treatises on Government existed prior to 1647, is it possible that the Putney soldiers would have successfully argued for their democracy?
-Likewise, is it possible that we have lost better forms of government by lacking the ideas to articulate them?
+Had Locke's Two Treatises on Government existed prior to 1647, is it possible that the Putney soldiers would have successfully argued for a democracy?
+If so, could we consider civics to be another technology that needs to be developed in order to make a better future?

 ### Applying civics to technology